 How can CCTA with FFR CT help:

-Recognized in ACC/AHA Chest Pain Guidelines to help guide treatment for patients with CAD
+- Helps guide treatment for patients with CAD

--
+- Non-invasive

 How CCTA with AI Plaque Analysis works

-If your cardiologist recommends a CCTA with AI plaque analysis, a standard CCTA can be processed through machine learning software to analyze atherosclerosis (plaque) and stenosis for an additional cost (not covered by insurance).
+AI plaque analysis uses machine learning software (artificial intelligence) to analyze images from a standard CCTA in order to quantify and characterize plaque in the arteries.
 The AI Plaque Analysis generates a 3D model of the coronary arteries, identifies their lumen and vessel walls, locates and quantifies stenoses, and identifies, quantifies and categorizes plaque.
 This additional process helps clinicians precisely identify and define atherosclerosis earlier.

--
+- Post-processing analysis

 What is Cardiac MRI?